fglmtt/admin/lectures/9-process-control.md

 ### 1.2.
 Kernel data structures

-The set of data structures record various pieces of information about the process.
+A set of data structures that record various pieces of information about the process.
 Some examples are
 - Address space map
 - Current status
 - Execution priority